 Sound change control implies:

-Recertify systems in context whenever signficant changes are
+Recertify systems in context whenever significant changes are

 System-specific change controls should be used.